brutella/simplistic-notes/README.markdown

     rackup config.ru

 The server will now be running on `localhost:9292` and should respond as per the Simplenote API documentation.
-There is only one user account which is defined in `config.yaml` file.
+There is only one user account which is defined in the `config.yaml` file.

 Status
 ------